 The Vietnam war from 1955 to 1975 devastated Vietnam’s society and economy.
 Post-war economic development was slow until the Vietnamese government initiated its "doi moi" (renovation) policy in 1986.
 Since then the country’s economy has grown steadily.

 The benefits of economic growth have not been shared evenly across the country.
 People living in rural areas, ethnic minorities and women tend to be poorer and have lower access to health and community services.
-For example, one-third of people living in rural areas do not have access to proper sanitation facilities, yet nearly all people in urban areas do (World Factbook, 2010).

 Extensive logging and deforestation also mean that the region’s regular typhoons and monsoonal floods impact more heavily on people in rural areas.